natalie-kramer/GeomorphicUpscale/docs/index.md

 The basic process is:

-1. [Familiarize]({{ site.baseurl }}/1.Familiarizing)  yourself with the base dataset to make sure that the stream characteristics in your network are similar to those in the base database..
+1. [Familiarize](familiarizing.md)  yourself with the base dataset to make sure that the stream characteristics in your network are similar to those in the base database..
-2. [Select and Review](selecting.md) similar sites based on River Style geoindicators
+2. [Select and Review](selecting.md) similar sites based on River Style geoindicators using [RSselection.R]()
-3. [Estimate]({{ site.baseurl }}/3.Estimating) geomorphic assemblages and responses by geomorphic unit
+3. [Upscale](upscaling.md) geomorphic assemblages and responses by geomorphic using [UpscaleWrapper.R]()

-4. [Upscale]({{ site.baseurl }}/4.Upscaling) estimates to the network based on River Style and Condition.
+We document an [example]() for the Asotin Basin for your reference.

 *The website is still under construction but will be fully populated shortly.
 In the meantime, if you have questions or want to run the code, please contact Natalie Kramer (n.kramer.anderson@gmail.com).*